JakobDegen/mir-docs/terminators.md

 blocks have a couple restrictions:
  1. All `cleanup` fields in them must be `None`.
  2. `Return` terminators are not allowed in them. `Abort` and `Unwind` terminators are.
- 3. All other basic blocks (in the current body) that execution may reach from `cleanup` basic blocks must also be `cleanup`.
+ 3. All other basic blocks (in the current body) that are reachable from `cleanup` basic blocks must also be `cleanup`.
 This is a part of the type system and checked statically, so it is still an error to have such an edge in the CFG even if it's known that it won't be taken at runtime.

 # By Terminator